Lissy93/dashy/docs/authentication.md

 Once authentication is enabled, so long as there is no valid token in cookie storage, the application will redirect the user to the login page.
 When the user enters credentials in the login page, they will be checked, and if valid, then a token will be generated, and they can be redirected to the home page.
 If credentials are invalid, then an error message will be shown, and they will remain on the login page.
 Once in the application, to log out the user can click the logout button (in the top-right), which will clear cookie storage, causing them to be redirected back to the login page.

 ### Enabling Guest Access
 With authentication setup, by default no access is allowed to your dashboard without first logging in with valid credentials.
 Guest mode can be enabled to allow for read-only access to a secured dashboard by any user, without the need to log in.
 A guest user cannot write any changes to the config file, but can apply modifications locally (stored in their browser).
-You can enable guest access, by setting `appConfig.enableGuestAccess: true`.
+You can enable guest access, by setting `appConfig.auth.enableGuestAccess: true`.

 ### Granular Access
-You can use the following properties to make certain sections only visible to some users, or hide sections from guests.
+You can use the following properties to make certain sections or items only visible to some users, or hide sections and items from guests.
-- `hideForUsers` - Section will be visible to all users, except for those specified in this list
+- `hideForUsers` - Section or Item will be visible to all users, except for those specified in this list
-- `showForUsers` - Section will be hidden from all users, except for those specified in this list
+- `showForUsers` - Section or Item will be hidden from all users, except for those specified in this list
-- `hideForGuests` - Section will be visible for logged in users, but not for guests
+- `hideForGuests` - Section or Item will be visible for logged in users, but not for guests

 For Example: